kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Some considerations/questions:

-- where can user see what was implicitly given? new field in PodStatus?
+- new field in PodStatus could be used for this
-- how to communicate what is effective for each pod and container
 - implicit default might change after runtime re-configuration
 - new QoS resource types might be added e.g. because of re-configuration of the runtime
-- PodSandboxStatus and ContainerStatus messages in CRI API could be used to communicate selected/effextive defaults to the client (kubelet)
+- PodSandboxStatus and ContainerStatus messages in CRI API could be used to communicate selected/effextive defaults to the client (kubelet) and kubelet would update Pod status accordingly

 ## Proposal